Pie and mash

-Pie and mash is a traditional working-class food, originating in the Docks of London.
-The dish has been popularised as "a Cockney classic".
-It typically consists of a minced beef pie (traditionally eel pie was also sold alongside meat, fruit, and steak and kidney pies), mashed potato, and a parsley sauce known as liquor, with malt vinegar or, traditionally, non-brewed condiment (similar to vinegar) provided as a condiment.
-Pie and mash shops have been in London since the 19th century, and are still common in East and South London, and in many parts of Kent and Essex.
+Pie and mash is a British working-class food, originating in the docks of London, considered "a Cockney classic".
+It typically consists of a minced beef pie (formerly also eel pie) served with mashed potato and a parsley sauce known as liquor, with malt vinegar or non-brewed condiment (similar to vinegar) as a condiment.
+Pie and mash shops have been in London since the 19th century and are still common in East and South London, as well as many parts of Kent and Essex.

 History

-During the Victorian era, industrial air pollution tended to be worse in the east and southeast of London because of the prevailing westerly wind, with the result that the East End was settled more by the working classes, while the western part of the city was home to higher social classes.
+During the Victorian era, the East End of London was largely working class.

 Pie and mash originated in the early 1800s, when extensive docks first opened in East London.
 Dock workers needed an inexpensive, warm meal, and pie men began serving eel pies from carts and market stalls.
 The eels typically came from Dutch fishing boats.
 Minced meat trimmings later replaced jellied eel.

-The first known pie-and-mash shop was Henry Blanchard, located in Southwark.
-It opened in 1844.
-It is this establishment which added mashed potato to the meat pie.
+The first known pie and mash shop was Henry Blanchard, located in Southwark.
+It opened in 1844; this establishment added mashed potato to the meat pie.
 Other early shops are Robins, established in 1926, and M.Manze, which opened in Bermondsey in 1892.

-During World War II, government food rationing threatened pie and mash shops with closure.
-However, due to public demand the Ministry of Food was persuaded to allow these traditional eateries to remain open.
-As a result, pie and mash supplemented family rations amid the widespread national food shortages and along with fish and chips, that other traditional British working-class dish, pie and mash increased in popularity among middle-class families too.
+During World War II, government food rationing threatened pie and mash shops with closure, but due to public demand, the Ministry of Food was persuaded to allow these traditional eateries to remain open.
+As a result, pie and mash supplemented family rations amid the widespread national food shortages, and along with fish and chips, that other traditional British working-class dish, pie and mash increased in popularity among middle-class families, too.

 Since 2010, as revealed in a joint study by the Zoological Society of London and the Environment Agency, the number of eels captured in research traps in the River Thames fell from 1,500 in 2005 to 50 in 2010, meaning most eels used in pie and mash shops are now from the Netherlands and Northern Ireland.

-As eel consumption continues to go down in the 21st century (in 2000, there was only one stall selling live eels in Billingsgate Market), the number of eel and pie shops has continued to go down: there were 87 eel and pie shops in Greater London in 1995, compared to around 110 at the end of 1800.
-In 2024 there are just 34 pie shops left.
+As eel consumption continues to decline in the 21st century (in 2000, only one stall was selling live eels in Billingsgate Market), the number of eel and pie shops has continued to go down; 87 eel and pie shops were in greater London in 1995, compared to around 110 at the end of the 1800s.
+In 2024, only 34 pie shops were left.